EVOL (Sonic Youth album): Packaging

-The album cover features a picture of model/actress Lung Leg, a still taken from the Richard Kern film Submit to Me.
+The album cover features a picture of model/actress Lung Leg in a still taken from the Richard Kern film Submit to Me.
 Leg had previously appeared in the "Death Valley '69" music video (directed by Kern and Judith Barry).
 The back cover shows a black-and-white picture of the band in a heart-shaped frame.
 The album's 10 songs are listed in a different order than the actual track listing.
 The members' names are listed on the back cover as well, although no instruments are assigned for them.
 It reads "guitars, vocals, drums", with "bass" hidden beneath the photograph of the band.
 The insert features the lyrics to the songs and the A-side depicts Thurston Moore, with eyes drawn on his hands, holding them up to his face.
 This photograph was later used for the cover of the "Starpower" single.
 To the left of this photograph is a panel from the Marvel comic book The New Mutants (found on the second page of issue #14, published April 1984).
-The other side contains pictures from horror movies Friday the 13th Part 2 and Children of the Corn, with a still photo from the 1962 film House of Women featuring stars Constance Ford (sticking out her tongue) and Barbara Nichols in the upper right corner.
-This image is only featured on the initial SST vinyl pressing and vinyl reissues after 2010.
-It was blacked out for all other releases.
+The other side contains pictures from horror films Friday the 13th Part 2 and Children of the Corn, with a still photo from the 1962 film House of Women featuring Constance Ford and Barbara Nichols.
+This image is only featured on the initial SST vinyl pressing and vinyl reissues after 2010, and was blacked out for all other releases.